precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-global-data.md

 title: Global data
 permalink: couple-your-code-global-data.html
 keywords: api, adapter, data, global
-summary: "You can define and exchange global data (data not associated to a mesh) with preCICE by using specific optional API functions."
+summary: "Define and exchange global data (data not associated to a mesh) by using specific optional API functions."
 ---

 {% warning %}